Interstellar travel: Constant acceleration

 This plot shows a ship capable of 1-g (10 m/s^{2} or about 1.0 ly/y^{2}) "felt" or proper-acceleration can go far, except for the problem of accelerating on-board propellant.

 Regardless of how it is achieved, a propulsion system that could produce acceleration continuously from departure to arrival would be the fastest method of travel.
 A constant acceleration journey is one where the propulsion system accelerates the ship at a constant rate for the first half of the journey, and then decelerates for the second half, so that it arrives at the destination stationary relative to where it began.
 If this were performed with an acceleration similar to that experienced at the Earth's surface, it would have the added advantage of producing artificial "gravity" for the crew.
 Supplying the energy required, however, would be prohibitively expensive with current technology.

 From the perspective of a planetary observer, the ship will appear to accelerate steadily at first, but then more gradually as it approaches the speed of light (which it cannot exceed).
 It will undergo hyperbolic motion.
 The ship will be close to the speed of light after about a year of accelerating and remain at that speed until it brakes for the end of the journey.

 From the perspective of an onboard observer, the crew will feel a gravitational field opposite the engine's acceleration, and the universe ahead will appear to fall in that field, undergoing hyperbolic motion.
 As part of this, distances between objects in the direction of the ship's motion will gradually contract until the ship begins to decelerate, at which time an onboard observer's experience of the gravitational field will be reversed.

 When the ship reaches its destination, if it were to exchange a message with its origin planet, it would find that less time had elapsed on board than had elapsed for the planetary observer, due to time dilation and length contraction.

-The result is an impressively fast journey for the crew.
+The result is a fast journey for the crew.

 Propulsion

-According to physicist Michio Kaku, although chemical rocket engines have a thrust of several thousand tons, they operate only for a few minutes, so in terms of final acceleration they are inferior, for example, to ion engines with low thrust and a lifespan of several years, but Ion thruster and plasma engines are too weak for human flight to the stars.
+According to physicist Michio Kaku, although chemical rocket engines have a thrust of several thousand tons, they operate only for a few minutes, so in terms of final acceleration they are inferior, for example, to ion engines with low thrust and a lifespan of several years, but ion thruster and plasma engines are too weak for human flight to the stars.
 The most advanced electric rocket engines available today have a characteristic velocity ΔV of about 100 km/s, which, according to Edgar Choueiri, is too slow for travel to distant stars.

 For an object to reach the nearest star in a reasonable time (approximately half a century), it must accelerate to a near-relativistic speed in a short period of time and then, if possible, decelerate again.
 The problem here can be illustrated by the Tsiolkovsky equation: